Spontaneous formation of density waves in granular matter under swirling excitation

 Figure~\ref{f.model} illustrates the condition Eq.~\ref{eq.stable}.
-The packing density in the region of interest for $A<11\si{mm}$ is indicated by a gray bar ($\phi_0\in [0.61,0.62]$).
-Because particles moves slower than the container/side wall, there is always an empty area not containing grains.
-This empty area can be seen in Fig.~\ref{f.img}a and more salient on the right side of the container in Fig.~\ref{f.img}b.
-Therefore, $\phi_0$ is proportional but larger than $\phi_{tot}$ in general. $c_0=1.8$ is chosen such that Eq.~\ref{eq.stable} is just violated for $A=11\si{mm}$ at $\phi_0$, but not for smaller oscillation amplitude.
-Though both $p'$ (or $\delta v_g^2$) and $\bar{v}'_g$ increase with the oscillation strength, the relative increase of the latter is more significant.
+The packing density in the region of interest for $A<11\si{mm}$ is indicated by a gray bar ($\phi_0\in [0.61,0.62]$). $c_0=1.8$ is chosen such that Eq.~\ref{eq.stable} is just violated for $A=11\si{mm}$ at $\phi_0$, but not for smaller oscillation amplitude.
+Though both $p'$ (or $\delta v_g^2$) and $\bar{v}'_g$ increase with $A$, the relative increase of the latter is more significant.
 In consequence, the instability is triggered by increasing $A$ beyond the transition amplitude, $A_c$.
 This corresponds to the observed `freezing by heating'.

 Figure~\ref{f.model} provides further insight.
 The instability associated with the violation of Eq.~\ref{eq.stable} would only be initialized for packings of intermediate densities, where the ratio $(\phi_{loc}\bar{v}'_g)^2/p'$ displays a peak.
-The peak shape leads to the a non-monotonic dependence of the transition amplitude, $A_c$, on the global packing density of the system, $\phi_{tot}$.
+The peak shape leads to a non-monotonic dependence of the transition amplitude, $A_c$, on the global packing density of the system, $\phi_{tot}$.
 Imagine that $\phi_{tot}$ is increased from $0.505$ (analyzed so far) towards $\phi^*$.
 Before reaching the peak of $(\phi_{loc}\bar{v}'_g)^2/p'$ the transition amplitude, $A_c$, would reduce.
-However, it would raise quickly again when $\phi_{tot}$ is increased beyond the peak. $p'$ diverges at $\phi^*$, and so does $A_c$.
+However, it would raise quickly again when $\phi_{tot}$ is increased beyond the peak. $p'$ diverges at $\phi_{tot}=\phi^*$, and so does $A_c$.